I’ll start off by saying that although sustainability practises are very important to me, I don’t use the word itself to describe Church of Sanctus.

 I intend for my garments to last years so to improve longevity of a garment, that means spending more on the production and more on the fabrics.
 That of course means my garments are a lot more expensive than fast fashion, but that’s the difference between a garment for life and a garment intended to be disposable.

 When I cut out a garment, I lay out the pieces to ensure as least waste as possible without compromising the quality of the garment.
-This means I take much longer to cut a piece out than a factory that cuts 100 x of the same style with an electric fabric saw, since they’re trying to save time rather than fabric.
-My fabric scraps get kept for future projects, down to the really tiny pieces that I can use to line a corset or stuff a cuddly toy for my nephew.
+My fabric scraps get kept for future projects, down to the really tiny pieces that I can use to make accessories or stuff a cuddly toy for my nephew.
 I donate my unwanted larger pieces of fabric to textiles students and there are fabric rag recycling schemes for the really small unusable pieces.

 I don’t work with influencers who work with She*n and other fast fashion retailers